 Himalayan Art School

 Himalayan Art School offers traditional Buddhist art classes from the genre of Paubha (traditional painting of Nepal).
 Himalayan Art School was founded by artist Chelsea Beach.
-Chelsea studied for three years under master artist Lok Chitrakar, founder of Simrik Atelier in Patan, Nepal.
+Chelsea studied for three and a half years under master artist Lok Chitrakar, founder of Simrik Atelier in Patan, Nepal.
 With Chitrakar’s encouragement Chelsea is continuing the Paubha tradition in Colorado Springs, Colorado, USA.

 The curriculum developed by Lok Chitrakar and Chelsea Beach starts with basic drawing skills and symbolism.
 The symbols of Paubha are the foundations of Buddhist philosophy, making the learning process personally beneficial.
 Students are also taught Buddhist Art Historical knowledge beginning with the life of the Buddha up to present day.
 Once the students have learned the foundations of drawing and Buddhist principles they progress on to painting, color theory, development of design and advanced philosophy.